nickdiaz57/oh_seven/README.md

 # OhSeven

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/oh_seven`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This program provides a CLI that allows users to view information about the ships and engineers of Elite Dangerous.
+Users are able to retrieve a list of all ships currently playable in the game and find information about a ship of their choosing, including the manufacturer, price, armor, shield, speed, and hull mass values.
+Users can also retrieve a list of all engineers accessible in the game, along with their locations and the components they work on.

 ## Installation